HugoBlox/theme-academic-cv/content/author/admin/_index.md

 I'm a recent graduate of Stanford University (2019), where I studied Management Science & Engineering.

 I enjoy constructing datasets using unstructured data and unconventional sources.
-I do my analysis & modeling in R, primarily using the tidyverse suite.
 I made this site to share the projects I'm working on and what I've learned in the process.
+I am interested in machine learning systems, open source development, and DevOps for data science.
-Although I primarily work in R, I use Python as well and like to go back and forth when convenient.
+I work in both R & Python (depending on the task) and like to go back and forth when convenient.
 I built this site using R blogdown, and the source code can be found on my GitHub.